 HC: Introduce yourself!

-HC: What else are you involved in at WVU?
+HC: What are you involved in on campus?

 HB: I’m a part of several student organizations here at WVU, as well as some other activities.
 I work as a research assistant to Dr. Geah Pressgrove in the Reed College of Media where I help her with her MANY research projects.
 I’m also WVU’s PRSSA secretary, which is one of the best professional opportunities I’ve gotten involved in.
 It’s given me so many networking and development opportunities and definitely grown my resume.
 And lastly, I am the service chair for the sophomore honorary, Helvetia.
 This means I coordinate and organize our service and volunteering events every month.
 Outside of academics, I’ve gotten involved in the Adventure WV program!
 This past summer I went on the SOAR trip (Sophomore Outdoor Adventure Reorientation).
 This was a two-week backpacking/canoeing trip through the deserts of Utah.
 It was truly an indescribable experience!
 I also teach as a peer mentor in the WVU Honors College which has been really rewarding and has allowed me to help students transition to WVU and get involved which is something I’m really passionate about.

 HC: What are your future career goals and aspirations?

 HB: My dream job would be to do Corporate Social Responsibility and other PR work for an outdoors company.
 Think REI or Columbia!
 Environmental preservation is really important to me, so I’d love to channel that passion through my work and be able to give back!

 HC: What advice do you have for freshman, transferring or returning students to become active at WVU?